-- 1 tablespoon fresh herbs: thyme, rosemary and/or parsley (if you have them)
+- 1 tablespoon fresh herbs: thyme, rosemary, and/or parsley (any combination)

 - 30 packaged wonton skins (square or round)

-- Remove all but 2 tablespoons bacon fat.
+- Remove all but two tablespoons of bacon fat.
 Add potatoes to the pan and cook until tender.

-- Add all ingredients to a bowl and combine.
-You want all the ingredients in pretty small pieces so they won’t tear the wontons.
+- Add the remaining ingredients (not the wontons) to a large bowl with the potatoes and combine.
+You want all the ingredients in small pieces so they won’t tear the wontons.

-- Working with 1 wonton wrapper at a time (cover remaining to keep from drying out) spoon 1 tablespoon pork mixture into center of each wrapper.
-Moisten edges of wrapper with water, and bring 2 opposite corners to center, pinching points to seal.
-Bring remaining 2 corners to center, pinching points to seal.
-Pinch 4 edges together to seal.
-Place pot stickers on a large baking sheet lined with parchment, cover loosely with a towel.
+- Working with one wonton wrapper at a time (cover remaining to keep from drying out), spoon one tablespoon of the mixture into the center of each wrapper.
+Moisten the edges of the wrapper with water, and bring two opposite corners to the center, pinching points to seal.
+Bring the remaining two corners to the center, pinching points to seal.
+Pinch four edges together to seal.
+Place pot stickers on a large baking sheet lined with parchment and cover loosely with a towel.

 - Heat 2 teaspoons olive oil in a large skillet over med-high heat.
-Working in batches (don’t crowd the pan), place 6-8 pot stickers in skillet, cook about 3 or so minutes until bottoms are browned, flip and cook for 2-3 more minutes until browned.
-Place pot stickers on serving platter.
-Repeat procedure with remaining pot stickers.
+Working in batches (don’t crowd the pan), place 6-8 pot stickers in a skillet, cook for about 3 minutes until the bottoms are browned, flip and cook for 2-3 more minutes until browned.
+Place pot stickers on a serving platter.
+Repeat the procedure with the remaining pot stickers.

 - Goat cheese